 - Hose timer/automatic shutoff (optional)

-As it grows in the field, lawn grass establishes roots about six inches deep into the soil.
+Whether you hire a professional landscaping company or lay sod yourself, lawn grass establishes roots about six inches deep into the soil.
 When the sod is harvested, however, it typically comes with a one-inch layer of soil and roots.
 Most of the feeder roots were left behind at the farm, and the grass will need to regrow its root system in your yard.
 Minimize transplant shock and encourage healthy roots by installing sod on well-prepared soil within 24 to 48 hours after harvest.

 Wet the soil before laying sod

 On sunny days, dry, hot, bare soil can burn the roots.
-This is doubly true if lime and starter fertilizer are lying on the soil’s surface.
+This is doubly true if lime and lawn starter fertilizer are lying on the soil’s surface.
 Avoid burning the roots by thoroughly tilling fertilizer and lime into the upper three inches of soil and watering the prepared soil ahead of installation.
 Doing so will cool the surface, dissipate any concentrated pockets of fertilizer, and provide a little bit of moisture for the new grass.

 Water the newly laid sod as soon as possible